-- A strata plan shows one or more buildings divided into separate lots, so that different units within an apartment building can have different owners
+- Strata plan shows one or more buildings divided into separate lots, so that different units within an apartment building can have different owners.

-- A survey-strata plan does not show any buildings, instead dividing the parcel of land into separate lots.
+- Survey-strata plan does not show any buildings, instead dividing the parcel of land into separate lots.

 Lots or common property within a scheme may only be re-subdivided or consolidated by the registration of a plan of re-subdivision under the Act.

 Please note that depending on your individual circumstances the application process for this approval may be complex and involve multiple steps.
-It is advised that you consult the Contact Officer in the first instance prior to submitting your application.
+It is advised that you contact the Agency in the first instance prior to submitting your application.